mratmeyer/rsslookup/README.md

-# rssfinder
+# rsslookup

-Tool to find RSS feeds from websites.
+RSS Lookup is a free tool to find the RSS feed for any website.

+The frontend is a single page app built using Next.js, and the backend is built using Node.js.